GIScience/OSM-realtime-update/README.md

     - for each task, request diffs from the GIScience intranet OSM database and apply to the task's data files

+4.
+	- for each task, initialise by downloading a .pbf from Geofabrik and update it using osmupdate
+	- find region by polygon: https://github.com/BikeCitizens/geofabrik-extracts

 &nbsp;

 # Commands